 Lenders may or may not grant the renewal request.
 If the renewal request is denied, the material’s due date remains unchanged and the Borrower remains responsible for returning the item on time.

 Some Lenders have a standing policy of disallowing renewals.
-In such cases, the NCTC Library staff will inform the Borrower of this when he or she is notified of the arrival of their requested materials.
+In such cases, the Borrower will be informed of this by NCTC staff.

 In the event that a Lender is charging a fee:

 Borrowers can indicate on the Interlibrary Loan Request form and through the web-form

 available on WorldCat the maximum cost they are willing to pay.

 The Borrower will be notified of any fees that may be accrued prior to submitting the request